Hiring the right person for your business

 Try before you buy

-But before you say "Welcome aboard" remember to trust your hunches as they are true indication of how you actually feel about a person.
+But before you say "Welcome aboard" remember to trust your hunches as they are true indications of how you actually feel about a person.

 The Abtrac team are writers, designers, engineers, consultants and analysts.
 Together we dream, build and deliver an amazing software solution for professional services.